AshridgeTechnologies/elemento/design/Data store authorization.md

 - Snag: Note that SQLite- Persisters can currently only persist MergeableStore data in DpcJson mode, so no subset loading.
 - Durable Objects now recommend sqlite storage, but current TB implementation is KV
 - Just as easy to use the DO storage API direct as it is to go via the store
+- Having public, private and user-private would be useful, even if can't do fully flexible conditions

 Possibilities